September 18, 2023

 SAFe 4 Core Values

 These values resonate strongly with my own leadership philosophy.
 Alignment without transparency breeds distrust.
 Transparency without respect for people becomes surveillance.
-All four must work together.
+All four must work together - they’re interdependent, not optional checkboxes.

 SAFe Impression